TARGENE/TMLE.jl/docs/src/walk_through.md

 ## The Causal Estimands

-From the previous causal model we can ask multiple causal questions which are each represented by distinct causal estimands.
+From the previous causal model we can ask multiple causal questions, all represented by distinct causal estimands.
 The set of available estimands types can be listed as follow:

 ```@example walk-through
 AVAILABLE_ESTIMANDS